blue-yonder/mesos-threshold-oversubscription/README.md

 Is it any good?
 ---------------

-The threshold-based approach enabled us to double the CPU and memory utilization in our Mesos/Aurora clusters.
-Your mileage may vary, so please take this statement with a grain of salt.
+The threshold-based approach enabled us to double the peak CPU and peak memory utilization in our Mesos/Aurora clusters.
+Your mileage may vary significantly, so please take this statement with a grain of salt.

 Mechanics